Davindran/predicting-car-prices/README.md

 # predicting-car-prices
-Trained a random forest model in Python to help second-hand car buyers make better decisions
+Trained a random forest model in Python to help second-hand car buyers make better decisions.
+Model performed with r-squared value of 81.9%.

 ## Contents
 * **train-data.csv:** Dataset containing prices of used cars in India